Build & Calibration Guide

 - Wrist cameras (×2): route each cable along its arm with full-motion slack; secure at intervals; keep compute-end connectors accessible

-- Head camera: route through the hollow neck; leave pan/tilt slack at the head joint
+- Head camera (RealSense): route through the hollow neck into a USB 3.0 port; leave pan/tilt slack at the head joint

 Complete final assembly, substituting the Jetson where older instructions reference a Raspberry Pi.